 Training to be conducted: Wuhan University and Tencent.

-Cross-check: Inference and training cross-checks are planned, cross-checker TBA.
+Cross-check: Inference and training cross-checks are planned.

+Cross-checker: OPPO.

 Note: This test aims to adjust the NN-Inter training strategies to follow NNVC standardization and enhance model performance.
 This test will analyze the compression performance of this method with LOP or HOP.